antoinehonore/makegrid/README.md

 python main.py -i configs/example/9.json -v 0 -j 1
 ```

-3. Real run of the parameter grid defined in configs/example in two independent processes, with 4 tasks per processes.
+3. For a real run of the parameter grid defined in configs/example, using 2 parallel processes, and with 4 tasks per process.

 ```bash
 $ make indir=example n_jobs=4 -j 2
 ```

 ## Interpreter
-You need a python interpreter to run the `make init` command, i.e. to compute the combination of options in a grid.
+You need a python interpreter at least to run the `make init` command, i.e. to compute the combination of options in a grid.

 ### On the host
 The interpreter is specified in the `cfg.mk` file, e.g. :